-- 3. If the resulting graph contains a cycle, then the schedule is not conflict serializable. - 4.
-It the graph is acyclic, then any topological sorting of the resultant precedence graph will give an equivalent serial schedule.
+- 3. If the resulting graph contains a cycle, then the schedule is not conflict serializable. - a) It the graph is acyclic, then any topological sorting of the resultant precedence graph will give an equivalent serial schedule.

-Example: Consider schedule S2 from our original deposit/withdrawl transaction pair, which produced an incorrect final result.
+Example: Consider our example schedule for automatic and manual transfers that produced an incorrect final result.